 Note: Google’s labels are a non-standard way or organizing messages, and it’s likely that your offline email client will not support them ‘completely’ – while you’ll be able to use Gmail labels to categorize and organize your mail, it’ll usually end up in multiple copies being left on your server.
 While this doesn’t really impact usability, it’s something your users might appreciate knowing.

 10. Google Apps Migration for Outlook and Exchange

 If your company’s a long-time Exchange and Outlook user, there’s plenty you can do to make Google Apps migration as painless as possible for your users.
 Here’s what your options are:

-I. Google Apps migration for Exchange
+I. Migration for Exchange

 Google provides the Google Apps Migration for Microsoft Exchange utility for admins who want to move their users’ mail, calendar, and contacts over from an Exchange or IMAP server.

 II.
-Google Apps migration for Microsoft Outlook
+Migration for Microsoft Outlook

 Your users can install the Google Apps Sync for Microsoft Outlook utility provided by Google.
 This client-side app works similarly to the tool for Exchange migration, letting users move email, contacts, and calendar entries over from their Microsoft Outlook installation.

 Admins can also use the Google Apps Sync for Microsoft Outlook utility to allow access to Gmail, contacts and calendar via Outlook.
 This lets users stick to their old workflow and yet access Gmail, Google Contacts, and Google Calendar via Microsoft Outlook.

 IV.
 Use third-party tools for a seamless migration